Science of Soil (SOS) Project

 New Jersey is known as the Garden State with over 730,000 acres of land farmed.
 However, NJ is also known as the most densely populated state in the nation, which creates challenges to our balance between people, nature, and land use.

 Meanwhile, New York has the fourth largest population in the United States with 19,378,102 people.
 This large population is not evenly distributed, however, which impacts the land use and soil quality throughout the state.

 Students will collect data about their communities soil health using a GIS collector app developed by a Rutgers university student.
 The data the students will collect will be useful for soil conservation efforts in NJ & NY.

-On January 15, 2014, students in grades 6-8 are invited to work with the NJ Association of Conservation Districts, the NJ Department of Agriculture, Soil Conservation Districts, USDA/ Natural Resources Conservation Service, and Rutgers University scientists from the Soil Resource Department to learn about soil science and to develop community service projects that apply their knowledge in their local communities.
+This program is a partnership between the NJ Association of Conservation Districts, the NJ Department of Agriculture, Soil Conservation Districts, USDA/ Natural Resources Conservation Service, and Rutgers University scientists from the Soil Resource Department.
 The project is supported by a generous grant from the State Farm Youth Advisory Board.
-Join us to help make a difference.